 Lower Hutt, New Zealand

-NOAA Podcast:
+Podcasts LOGO NOAA Podcast:

 Learn what Bob Embley hopes to discover during this expedition with a video or audio podcast on the mission.

-The research vessel SONNE will depart Auckland, New Zealand on July 28 with an international group of scientists and engineers on board to explore a large active submarine volcano 250 nautical miles north of New Zealand’s North Island.
-The Autonomous Benthic Explorer (ABE) robotic mapping vehicle will conduct near-bottom surveys down to more than a half a mile in depth, mapping the seafloor and its properties in detail never before seen on this type of seafloor volcano.
-As ABE surveys the seafloor from 200-300 feet above the seafloor, untethered from the SONNE, its sensors will also map the chemical and temperature anomalies in the overlying water column generated by the very vigorous hydrothermal systems at Brothers.
-While ABE is surveying Brothers volcano, the SONNE will investigate unexplored deep rifts to the west and southwest of Brothers for signs of geothermal and volcanic activity.
-Also, test dives will be conducted with a new remotely operated vehicle being used for the first time by engineers from the GEOMAR Institute of Germany, led by Thomas Kuhn and Chief Scientist Colin W. Devey.
-The expedition is sponsored by the NOAA Ocean Exploration Program, the Geological and Nuclear Science Institute in New Zealand and the Leibniz Institute of Marine Sciences, IFM-GEOMAR of Germany.
-The ABE is operated by the National Deep Submergence Operating Group at Woods Hole Oceanographic Institution.
+The research vessel (R/V) Sonne will depart Auckland, New Zealand, on July 28 with an international group of scientists and engineers on board to explore a large active submarine volcano 250 nautical miles north of New Zealand’s North Island.
+The autonomous benthic explorer (ABE) robotic mapping vehicle will conduct near-bottom surveys down to more than a half a mile in depth, mapping the sea floor and its properties in detail never before seen on this type of sea floor volcano.
+As ABE surveys from 200 to 300 feet above the sea floor, untethered from the R/V Sonne, its sensors will also map the chemical and temperature anomalies in the overlying water column generated by the very vigorous hydrothermal systems at Brothers.

 This illustration shows the Pacific plate in the east colliding with the Australian plate in the west.
 A consequence of this collision is subduction with the down going slab comprised of oceanic crust, or lithosphere, and a thin veneer of pelagic sediment.
 This causes extension behind the subduction zone, which is represented by backarc basins forming behind the arc front.
-At certain depths, usually around 200 kilometers (~100 nautical miles), there is melting of the subducted materials.
-The melting produces magmas that rise buoyantly to pond in the overlying mantle wedge and periodically erupt on Earth's surface as lavas, forming arc volcanoes.
+At certain depths, usually around 200 kilometers (about 100 nautical miles), there is melting of the subducted materials.
+The melting produces magmas that rise buoyantly to pond in the overlying mantle wedge, and periodically erupt on Earth's surface as lavas, forming arc volcanoes.
 Click image for larger view and image credit.